gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Some convenience to wire this in?

-## Story: Allow customisation of binary compilation and linking
+## Story: Allow customization of binary compilation and linking

 This story allows some configuration of the settings used to compile and link a given binary.

 Some initial support for settings that will be shared by all binaries of a component will also be added.

-Later stories will add more flexible and convenient support for customisation of the settings for a binary.
+Later stories will add more flexible and convenient support for customization of the settings for a binary.

 - Add the following mutable properties to `NativeBinary`:
     - `outputFile`